kshyam/kubeify/_posts/2025-03-28-2024-03-01-how-to-optimize-aws-cloud-cost-with-best-practices.md

 ---
-title: 2024-03-01-How to Optimize AWS Cloud Cost with Best Practices
+title: How to Optimize AWS Cloud Cost with Best Practices
 description: Optimize AWS costs with best practices like right-sizing, auto-scaling, and spot instances.
 Cut expenses and boost efficiency with expert cloud strategies!